-We're all good at some things, and should admit we're not good at everything.
-Picking paint colors is not something I do well.
-So this article explains the basics about picking exterior paint colors, but you won't get color recommendations.
-Just the opposite, as I hope to show you why a color consultation with an interior designer/decorator might be one of the smartest investments you ever make as a homeowner.
+We're all good at some things and should admit we can't be good at everything.
+Maybe you studied art or interior design in school and love picking paint colors.
+But I suspect most of you reading this article are like me … and picking paint colors for my houses isn't something I do well.
+This article explains the basics about picking exterior paint colors, but you won't get color recommendations.
+Rather I hope to show you why a color consultation with an interior designer/decorator is a smart investment.

 That's right, very few of us can pick just the right colors without some help.
-If you're determined to pick your own exterior paint colors, then there are some great tools you can use from Amy Wax, an artist and color consultant.
-She's written a book, Can't Fail Color Schemes, published by one of my favorite publishers for home related books.
+If you're determined to pick your own exterior house paint colors, there are some great tools you can use from Amy Wax, an artist and color consultant.
+She's written a book, Can't Fail Color Schemes, published by Creative Homeowner, one of my favorite publishers for books focusing on homeowner topics.

-Amy has also created The Color911 app, which Architectural Digest called a “can't live without decorating app”, along with rave reviews from many other home experts.
-In fact many interior designers use this app which makes it easy to coordinate colors throughout your home … or wardrobe.
+Amy has also a Color911 app (check out some of the newest features below) which Architectural Digest called a “can't live without decorating app”, along with rave reviews from many other home design experts.
+In fact many interior designers use this app which makes it easy to coordinate colors throughout your home, helping you pick interior and exterior paint colors.

 Building Materials Can Influence Exterior Paint Colors

-So here are the features you need to consider when picking your exterior paint colors.
+Here are the features you should consider when picking your exterior paint colors.
 You'll have more flexibility if you're building a house.
-If you want to change the color scheme for an existing house, you'll want to plan the timeline for when you'll replace your roof, siding, etc. More important, many materials have a limited number of color choices which you need to consider in planning your home's curb appeal.
+If you're changing the color scheme for an existing house, plan the timeline for when you'll need to replace your roof, siding, windows and/or exterior doors.

-- Roofing color and texture as some shingles are a solid color, while others have quite a bit of color variation.
+- Roofing color and texture as some shingles are a solid color, while others have lots of color variation.

 - Siding color and texture, which can appear rather flat or provide visual interest with the materials used from wood (wood like), brick, stucco to decorative stone facades.

 - Windows can dress up your home, with trim around the windows and even shutters.
 The good news is you can paint vinyl windows.
-You'll want to think long and hard about this decision, as painting windows isn't a one-time decision, as they'll require maintenance to keep them looking great.
+You'll want to think long and hard about this decision, as painting windows isn't a one-time decision because they'll require maintenance to keep looking great.

 - Exterior doors from the front door to the garage door, offer an opportunity to make a statement in a different color